dayalex97/leveraged-etf-trading-algo/README.md

 ### Daily Email Reports
 ![Email Report](images/report%20screenshot.png)

+## Disclaimer

+**This project is for educational and entertainment purposes only.** Past performance does not guarantee future results.
+Real-world trading involves significant risks not captured in backtests:

+- **Slippage**: Actual execution prices may differ from backtested prices due to market volatility and liquidity
+- **Timing**: The algorithm uses end-of-day closing prices, implying trades would be executed near market close in real scenarios
+- **Market conditions**: Historical patterns may not repeat, and leveraged ETFs carry amplified risk during volatile periods
+- **Transaction costs**: Backtests may not fully account for fees, taxes, and bid-ask spreads

+**Never risk more than you can afford to lose.
+Consult a financial advisor before making investment decisions.**

 See the README files in each folder for detailed setup instructions.
 The backtest module is probably more interesting to start with.